MGTheTrain/logging-and-monitoring-samples/README.md

 docker-compose -f docker-compose.prometheus-grafana-stack.yml up -d --build # or `docker compose up -d --build`
 ```

+Access the Prometheus UI by navigating to `localhost:9090` using a web browser.
+Here, you can explore discovered services with a metrics endpoint.
-Checkout the Grafana dashboard `localhost:9090` on Unix systems.
-You can add new dashboards.
+Access the Grafana UI by visiting `localhost:3000` through a web browser.
+In this interface, you can create new dashboards.

 #### On Windows systems with Virtual Box enabled Docker